FacilityApi/FacilityApi.github.io/reference/preview/master/Facility.Core.Http/HttpClientServiceSettings/ContentSerializer.md

 # HttpClientServiceSettings.ContentSerializer property

-The content serializer used by requests and responses.
+The content serializer used by requests and responses (optional).

 ```csharp
 public HttpContentSerializer ContentSerializer { get; set; }